 The service will continue making an advance in your credit line as long as your Tally account is in good standing.
 The new advance will be enough to cover the minimum amount due on your credit cards.
 Of course, you will be obligated to pay back the advances once the due date arrives.
 This way, you only need to think about paying Tally once a month instead of pulling your hair over multiple credit card debts monthly.

-Can I pay more than the monthly recommendation?
+Can I pay more than the monthly recommendations?